 The “4th International Symposium on Disaster Resilience and Sustainable Development”, referred to as DRSD 2025, organized by the Asian Institute of Technology, gathers experts, practitioners, policymakers, and students from Asia Pacific and beyond to present a discourse on improving development practices to reduce long-term complex risks and promote equitable sustainability.
 With wide-ranging thematic areas and diverse participation, DRSD 2025 is well placed to explore the complex challenges faced by Asia Pacific and beyond and collaborate for effective solutions.

-The international symposium will be held from 24-26 November 2025 as a fully in-person event.
-The program will include keynote speeches, panel discussions, technical sessions, poster presentations, and academic exhibitions.
+The DRSD 2025 Symposium will take place from 24–26 November 2025 in a hybrid format, offering both on-site and online participation options.
+Online participants will have access to live streams of all plenary sessions (keynotes and panel discussions).
+Thematic Technical Sessions will be conducted in two separate tracks for on-site and online participants.
 DRSD 2025 will also serve as a platform for participants to build new networks and partnerships or strengthen existing ones to enhance future collaboration opportunities.

 The symposium aims to foster critical discourse on enhancing development practices to reduce systemic and long-term disaster risks while promoting inclusive and equitable sustainability.
 With a comprehensive range of thematic areas: